Bromborough: Geography

-The most recent local elections took place on 2 May 2019.

 Landmarks

 The partially medieval Bromborough Cross, in the old village centre, is a designated Grade II* listed building.

 St Barnabas' Church, designed by George Gilbert Scott, is also Grade II* listed and was constructed in the 1860s to replace a smaller church.

 Both Stanhope House and Pear Tree Cottage are Grade II listed and are amongst several buildings from the late seventeenth century that survive in the modern town.

 Community

 To the west of the A41 New Chester Road, Bromborough is mainly residential development started in the 1930s, centred on the original village centre with its market cross.

 There are a number of pubs in Bromborough: 'The Bromborough,' the 'Royal Oak' and the local British Legion, now known as the Bromborough Social Club are situated in Bromborough Village.
 'The Archers' pub had closed down by 2013 and planning permission was submitted for it to be demolished.
 On the outskirts, bordering Eastham, are the 'Merebrook' and the 'Dibbinsdale', where there is a branch of the Pesto restaurant chain.

 Bromborough's green spaces include Brotherton Park and Dibbinsdale Local Nature Reserve, along the banks of the River Dibbin, and Marfords Park to the south west of the town.

 The local newspapers are the Bromborough and Bebington News and the Wirral Globe.